DaveMcW/blueprint-train/README.md

 Automatic mode.

-Shift + click to create ghost trains.
+Shift-click to create ghost trains.

 Press the mod button to stop adding trains to new blueprints.
 Existing blueprints with trains still work.